 Eastern Tiger showing all the marks from Texas on 19 May 2019 / Check out the classic broken submarginal yellow band / © Ruthanne Thomas (via Creative Commons and iNaturalist)

-The tiger on the right, of mixed lineage, shows "in-betweener" characteristics: a bit of black intruding into that yellow, submarginal forewing band; a relatively thin black line on the trailing hindwing (near the abdomen); and slightly more crescent-like markings on the hind wing.
+If you click and open this image, the tiger on the right, of mixed lineage, shows "in-betweener" characteristics: a bit of black intruding into that yellow, submarginal forewing band; a relatively thin black line on the trailing hindwing (near the abdomen); and slightly more crescent-like markings on the hind wing.
 Sue Elliott photographed this in Vermont on 12 Jun 2018.

 The tiger front and center show a relatively thin black line on the trailing hindwing (along the abdomen) and black intruding into the yellow submarginal band on the forewing.
 Sue Elliott (who has a knack for finding these) photographed it in Vermont on 16 Jul 2017.

 Note the thick black line on the trailing hindwing (along the abdomen), which is fine for Canadian Tiger Swallowtail, but also the intruding black into the yellow submarginal band on the forewing, which is more characteristic of Eastern Tiger Swallowtail.
 Erika Mitchell photographed this in Vermont on 10 Jul 2017.